e107inc/e107-easyshop/readme.txt

 #
 # Adapted by nlstart
 #==============================================================================+
-When using this plugin, it is polite to [link=https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=nlstart%40webstartinternet%2ecom&item_name=NLSTART%20Plugins&no_shipping=0&no_note=1&tax=0&currency_code=EUR&lc=EN&bn=PP%2dDonationsBF&charset=UTF%2d8]donate via PayPal[/link] to NLSTART.
+Thank you for using EasyShop.
+You can show your appreciation and support future development by [link=https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=nlstart%40webstartinternet%2ecom&item_name=NLSTART%20Plugins&no_shipping=0&no_note=1&tax=0&currency_code=EUR&lc=EN&bn=PP%2dDonationsBF&charset=UTF%2d8]donate via PayPal[/link] to NLSTART.
-Or send me something from [link=https://www.amazon.com/gp/registry/wishlist/KA5YB4XJZYCW/]my Amazon wishlist[/link] to keep me motivated!
+Alternatively, send me something from [link=https://www.amazon.com/gp/registry/wishlist/KA5YB4XJZYCW/]my Amazon wishlist[/link] to keep me motivated!

-Get all out of the EasyShop plugin: buy the [link=http://shop.webstartinternet.com/e107_plugins/easyshop/easyshop.php?prod.1]EasyShop 1.3 Manual[/link].
+Get all out of the EasyShop plugin: buy the [link=http://shop.webstartinternet.com/e107_plugins/easyshop/easyshop.php?prod.3]EasyShop 1.4 Manual[/link].

 Purpose of the EasyShop plugin
 ==============================
-GOAL: Create an easy to set up web shop within e107 that integrates with PayPal checkout.
+GOAL: Create an easy to set up web shop within e107 that integrates with PayPal checkout or e-mail.
-Currently only HTML PayPal Website Payments Default is supported.
+Currently HTML PayPal Website Payments Default, PayPal IPN and e-mail checkouts are supported.

 Features:
 - use PayPal or e-mail the order to website administrator